omahs/imx-docs/docs/main/guides/minting-on-immutable-x.md

 ## Liquidity

-Immutable X has a shared assetbook and a shared orderbook.
-Every asset minted into Immutable X is stored in the shared assetbook.
-This enables any application on Immutable X to view and display the assets of any other application.
-In addition, every order submitted to Immutable X is stored by Immutable and made available to all marketplaces, which helps deliver the best liquidity outcome for projects on Immutable X.
+ImmutableX has a shared assetbook and a shared orderbook.
+Every asset minted into ImmutableX is stored in the shared assetbook.
+This enables any application on ImmutableX to view and display the assets of any other application.
+In addition, every order submitted to ImmutableX is stored by Immutable and made available to all marketplaces, which helps deliver the best liquidity outcome for projects on ImmutableX.

-Building on Immutable X means that you:
+Building on ImmutableX means that you:

 - Do not need to build, manage or maintain your own orderbook to facilitate trades.
 - Have access to pools of demand that exist outside of a single marketplace.